nexodus-io/nexodus/docs/user-guide/agent.md

        valid_lft forever preferred_lft forever
 ```

-### Verifying Organization Connectivity
+### Verifying VPC Connectivity

-Once more than one node has enrolled in the same Nexodus organization, you will see additional routes populated for reaching other nodes' endpoints in the same organization.
-For example, we have just added a second node to this organization.
-The new node's address in the Nexodus organization is `100.100.0.2` and `200::2`.
+Once more than one node has enrolled in the same Nexodus VPC, you will see additional routes populated for reaching other nodes' endpoints in the same VPC.
+For example, we have just added a second node to this VPC.
+The new node's address in the Nexodus VPC is `100.100.0.2` and `200::2`.
 On Linux, we can check the routing table and see:

 ```sh
 $ ip route